Evan Mobley: Cleveland Cavaliers (2021–present)

+All-Rookie honors (2021–2022)

 Mobley was selected third overall in the 2021 NBA draft by the Cleveland Cavaliers.
 On August 3, 2021, he signed with the Cavaliers.
-On August 8, 2021, Mobley made his summer league debut in a 84–76 loss against the Houston Rockets where he posted 12 points, five rebounds, and three blocks in 28 minutes.
-On October 20, he made his NBA debut, putting up 17 points, nine rebounds, and six assists in a 132–121 loss to the Memphis Grizzlies.
+On August 8, 2021, Mobley made his summer league debut in an 84–76 loss against the Houston Rockets where he posted 12 points, five rebounds and three blocks in 28 minutes.
+On October 20, he made his NBA debut, putting up 17 points, nine rebounds and six assists in a 132–121 loss to the Memphis Grizzlies.
 On November 15, Mobley suffered a sprained right elbow in a 98–92 loss to the Boston Celtics.
-He was named the NBA Eastern Rookie of the Month for games played in October/November.
+Mobley was named the NBA Eastern Rookie of the Month for games played in October/November.
 On December 8, Mobley became the first Cleveland rookie since LeBron James in March 2004 to record five blocks in an NBA game.

-Starting all the 69 games he played, Mobley finished the season averaging 15.0 points, 8.3 rebounds, 2.5 assists, 1.7 blocks, and .8 steals per game, while shooting .508, .250, and .663 from the field, the three-point line, and on free throws, respectively, on 33.8 minutes per game.
+Starting all the 69 games he played, Mobley finished the season averaging 15.0 points, 8.3 rebounds, 2.5 assists, 1.7 blocks and .8 steals per game, while shooting .508, .250 and .663 from the field, the three-point line and on free throws, respectively, on 33.8 minutes per game.
 He led rookies in both rebounds and blocks per game, while ranking fifth for points per game.
 He was the second best rookie (behind Scottie Barnes of the Toronto Raptors) in win shares (5.2) and value over replacement player (1.5).
 Alongside All-Star center Jarrett Allen, Mobley led Cleveland from a .306 winning percentage and the league's sixth-worst defense to a .537 winning percentage and the league's fifth best defense for efficiency.
 Of Mobley, fellow Cavalier Darius Garland told The Ringer's Rob Mahoney: "He does everything for us.
 Defensive-wise, offensive-wise.
 He's a 7-foot unicorn."
 Mobley finished as the runner-up to Scottie Barnes in voting for the NBA Rookie of the Year.
 The 15-point difference was the smallest voting margin in 19 years since the award's voting format began in 2002–03.